Incident at Petrich: International intervention

 The Greek ambassador to France, Karapanos, during the discussions at the League of Nations over the Greco-Bulgarian conflict in 1925.

 Fighting between Greek and Bulgarian forces started, and Bulgaria appealed to the League of Nations to intervene in the dispute.
 Some chetas of the Internal Macedonian Revolutionary Organization (IMRO), together with the sentries, organised defence lines against the Greeks near Petrich.
 Volunteers and war veterans from the whole region were summoned to join the resistance.

 Greece made it clear that it was not interested in Bulgarian territory but demanded compensation.

 Some contemporary international newspapers reported that the town of Petrich had been captured.
 However, Bulgarian sources claim that the town successfully resisted the Greek attacks.
 In reality, the League of Nations ordered an immediate ceasefire just hours before the Greek army was due to launch its attack on the town.

 The League's final ruling included a ceasefire, the withdrawal of Greek troops from Bulgaria and the payment of £45,000 in compensation to Bulgaria.

 Both countries accepted the decision, but Greece complained about the disparity between its treatment and Italy's treatment during the Corfu incident in 1923 in which Italy invaded and occupied the island and forced Greece to pay war restitutions.
-There was one rule in the League for the great powers like Italy and another for the smaller powers like Greece.
+Athens decried that there was one rule in the League for the great powers like Italy and another for the smaller powers like Greece.

-The League Council sent military attaches from France, Italy and the United Kingdom to report to it when the hostilities ceased and to observe the withdrawal of the Greek troops.
+The League Council sent military attachés from France, Italy and the United Kingdom to report to it when the hostilities ceased and to observe the withdrawal of the Greek troops.
 The attachés also decided that the Bulgarians should not reoccupy the territory until a certain time had elapsed to prevent incidents.

 The material and morale damage Greece had to pay was £45,000 (3 million Bulgarian levas) in compensation within two months, while Bulgaria compensated the victims' family.

 There were 50 victims, mostly civilians, on the Bulgarian side.
 Bulgarian estimates for losses on the Greek side count 121.